opensvc/docs.opensvc.com/source/agent.service.references.rst

 References can be used to:

-* Abstract changing parts of a service, so a configuration file can be used as a template
+* Abstract changing parts of a configuration, so this configuration can be used as a template
-  Example: The service name, service id, the devices that hosts the service data
+  Example: The object name, object id, the devices that hosts the data

 * Factorize information, so changing it is easier and safer
   Example: A projet name used to format the name of different resources (volume group, filesystem path, ...)